Skip to Content

 Yellow leaves on hibiscus don’t look pretty, but they don’t mean your plant is sick.
 It does mean that something is stressing it.

-Hibiscus plants can get very thirsty, especially the tropical varieties.
+Hibiscus plants are very thirsty, especially tropical varieties.

-In the summer, they need watering daily, possibly twice a day when temperatures soar over 80oF.
+In the summer, they need twice daily watering when temperatures soar over 80°F (27°C)

-But the same will happen if you keep that frequent watering up in the winter when the plant goes into dormancy.
+But the same will happen if you keep that frequent watering up in the winter when the plant goes dormant.

 Overwatering and underwatering will cause the leaves on the hibiscus to turn yellow.